pgupta35/audit-aws-cloudwatchlogs/README.md

 ## Optional variables with default

 ### `AUDIT_AWS_CLOUDWATCHLOGS_ALERT_LIST`:
-  * description: Which alerts would you like to check for?
-Default is all CLOUDWATCHLOGS alerts.
-Choices are kms-inventory
+  * description: Which rules would you like to run?
+Possible values are cloudwatchlogs-inventory
   * default: cloudwatchlogs-inventory

 ### `AUDIT_AWS_CLOUDWATCHLOGS_OWNER_TAG`:
-  * description: Enter an AWS tag whose value is an email address of the owner of the CLOUDWATCHLOGS object.
+  * description: Enter an AWS tag whose value is an email address of the owner of the cloudwatchlogs object.
 (Optional)
   * default: NOT_A_TAG